How to Store CI/CD Build Artifacts Using the Fastio API

 We recommend using a pattern that incorporates the repository name, branch, and commit hash.
 For example, a reliable directory path might look like /builds/api-service/main/a1b2c3d4/.
 Organizing your uploads with dynamic variables like the Git commit hash keeps a clean and traceable history of every pipeline execution.

 For release candidates, you can adopt a semantic versioning structure like /releases/v1.2.4/.
 This separation keeps ephemeral pull request artifacts from cluttering the directory of production-ready binaries.
-Fast.io's API allows you to push files directly to these specific folders dynamically, keeping your storage architecture aligned with your branching strategy.
+Upload each artifact with POST https://api.fast.io/current/upload/ and set folder_id to the destination folder's node_id (or root for the workspace root) so your storage layout stays aligned with your branching strategy.

-First, generate an API key from your workspace settings.
-You will need to store this token securely within your CI platform's secret manager, such as GitHub Secrets or GitLab CI/CD variables.
-Never commit this token directly into your version control system, as it grants write access to your workspace.
+First, generate an API key in Settings > Devices & Agents > API Keys, or with POST https://api.fast.io/current/user/auth/key/.
+Store this token securely in your CI platform's secret manager, such as GitHub Secrets or GitLab CI/CD variables.
+Never commit this token to version control, because it grants write access to your workspace.

 This YAML example demonstrates a standard GitHub Actions workflow: